mikemac1/reading-notes-102/code-201/class-11.md

 ### Write a very short story where `<audio>` and `<video>` are characters

 Audio and Video were the best of buddies.
-Their parents, both great developers would often place them together in different playgrounds to practice their special talents.
-Unfortunately not all playgrounds were made the same so they may not be on their best.
+Their parents, both great sets of developers would often place them together in different playgrounds to practice their special talents.
+Unfortunately not all playgrounds were made the same so they found their talents may not be put to their best capabilities.
 For instance they could really do their "thing" when they went to Chrome, the best of all playgrounds.
 Both Audio & Video would play their talents with great quality in sight and sounds.
 However they couldn't stand Netscape.
 Nothing would ever come out right!
-They often hope Netscape would get torn down so they could have another Chrome to play on!
+They often hoped Netscape would get torn down so they could have another Chrome to play on!

 ### How does Grid layout differ from Flex?